-Orthodontic problems that patients in braces can possibly fix or alleviate if they are unable to come into our Practices:
+Orthodontic problems that patients in braces can possibly fix or alleviate before contacting us:

 Elastic Tie Falls off

 Tiny rubber bands hold the wire to the bracket.
 If a rubber ligature should come off, you may be able to put it back in place by using sterile tweezers.
 In either case, this is not an emergency, and the patient can wait until their next visit to replace the tie.
 Please contact us to book an appointment if the patient cannot put the rubber ligature back on.

 If the elastic chain breaks, this is not an orthodontic emergency.
 This can wait until your next appointment.

 There are several possible scenarios when a wire is poking:

 - A ligature wire may be poking